Office of the Vice President for

 Contractual Amendments, Extensions and Renewals

-Amendments, changes, extensions or renewals to an original non-standard agreement must be processed in the same manner as the original contract and require OGC review.
-A copy of the original contract must be included with the amendment, change, extension, or renewal at the time the documents are processed for approval.
+Amendments, changes, extensions or renewals to an original non-standard agreement must be processed in the same manner as the original contract and may require OGC review.
+A copy of the original contract must be included with the amendment, change, extension, or renewal at the time the documents are processed for approval aling with a new or updated contract coversheet.

 Amendments, changes, extensions or renewals to standardized agreements shall use the OGC approved standardized amendment/extension form and do not require OGC review.